About This Service

-Video conferencing is highly effective to support classroom instruction and administrative needs in schools.
+Video conferencing or Online Conferencing is highly effective to support classroom instruction and administrative needs in schools.
 There are a variety of products and approaches to implementing video conferencing and many districts employ multiple solutions depending on the needs.
 The technology is relatively easy to use and offers flexibility in use and pricing.
 It is important that anyone using these solutions has adequate knowledge of the best way to implement them.
-Below you will find the solutions available through the LHRIC with an EdLaw 2d compliant contracts in place or soon to be in place.
+Below you will find the solutions available through the LHRIC with an EdLaw 2d compliant contracts in place.

 Regardless of the solution you are using, it is essential to be sure:

 1) The district system administrator has put in place the governance and processes necessary to keep students, staff and participants safe.

 2) Teachers are trained on the safety and security settings as well as additional features that can be used to engage students.

 The Google EdLaw 2d Opt in Agreement is available to all districts in New York through their Regional Information Centers (not BOCES).
 It is the only contract Google will execute for EdLaw 2d and New York.
 If your district is interested in using this Opt In agreement through the LHRIC, or would like more information, contact Sarah Martabano at email@example.com.

 Microsoft teams is gaining use for districts that have adopted Microsoft as their cloud solution for stakeholders, either administrative only or administrative and classroom.
 The current LHRIC Microsoft agreement is EdLaw2d complaint when procured through the LHRIC.